-- There is a tooth that needs to be removed and the gum and bone are in good condition.
 The best option for this situation is to carefully and atraumatically remove the tooth and replace the bad tooth root with an appropriately sized and shaped dental implant during the same procedure.
 This implant surgical procedure is called immediate dental implant placement.
 Because of the differences in shape and position of the tooth root and the dental implant, it may be necessary to do a bone graft with platelet rich fibrin or PRF.
 PRF with dental implant placement results in faster and stronger bone growth around the dental implant.

-- A tooth needs to be extracted but there is a bone abscess and minimal loss of bone.
 In this case, a dental implant may be able be able to be placed at the time of extraction, but it is absolutely necessary to remove the bacterial infection in the bone with an antibiotic and possible the use of dental ozone.
 The approach is to have the patient take the antibiotics a week prior to the extraction.
 Once the tooth is carefully removed, the extraction surgical site can be inspected for any active infection.
 In this case, if there is not active infection the implant can be placed into the tooth extraction site immediately.
 Since there has been bone loss, implant surgeon will need to do a bone graft with PRF.

-- Tooth needs to be removed and there is a lot of infection and bone loss/damage.
 I this case, the tooth will need to be removed and bone grafting and PRF surgery will need to be performed.
 In cases of server infection, a bone graft may need to be done at a later date, but long story short, the implant will not be able to be done till after a 3-4 month bone healing period.
 It is best not to rush the implant healing process.

 When can a crown be placed on top of the implant?